makeitworkpress/wp-enqueue/README.md

 # wp-enqueue
 The WP Enqueue class provides a wrapper to make enqueueing scripts and styles in WordPress more easily.

+WP Enqueue is maintained by [Make it WorkPress](https://www.makeitworkpress.com/wordpress-solutions/scripts/wp-enqueue/).

 ## Usage
 Include the WP Enqueue class in your plugin, theme or child theme file or use an autoloader.